grafana/grafana/docs/sources/alerting/unified-alerting/grafana-managed-number-alerts.md

 | web2 | /var | 4
 | web3 | /var | 0

-When this query is used as the **condition** in an alert rule, the non-zero will be alerting.
-So three alert instances will be produced:
+When this query is used as the **condition** in an alert rule, then the non-zero will be alerting.
+As a result, three alert instances are produced:

 | Labels                | Status
 | ----------------------| ------